cmurga95/chapelhillbjj/README.md

 Access your dashboards in Shiny and Looker!

 ### 🤝 License & Notes
-This project is for demonstration purposes only.
+- This project is for demonstration purposes only.

-All data shown is fictional or test data.
+- All data shown is fictional or test data.

-*** No proprietary member information is shared.***
+- ***No proprietary member information is shared.***

-All APIs are secret and not hardcoded
+- All APIs are secret and not hardcoded

 ### 👋 About Me
 I’m a data analyst passionate about automating workflows and delivering clear insights.
+Strong problem solving skills.
 Let’s connect!